Louth Under-19 Football Championship

-The Louth Under-19 Football Championship is an annual competition organised by Louth GAA for Gaelic football teams in County Louth.
+The Louth Under-19 Football Championship was an annual competition organised by Louth GAA for Gaelic football teams in County Louth.

 History

 The competition was introduced to the Louth GAA calendar in 2023 and replaced the former Under-21 Championship.
-The aim is to bridge a perceived gap between underage and adult competitions and reduce player drop-off.
-As is the case nationally with underage football, amalgamated parish teams are a feature of the competition due to lack of numbers.
+The aim was to bridge a perceived gap between underage and adult competitions and reduce player drop-off.
+As is the case nationally with underage football, amalgamated parish teams were a feature of the competition due to lack of numbers.

 2023

 Format

 The fifteen teams that entered the competition were divided into four groups.
 Two points were awarded for a win.
 The four teams that finished top of their group qualified for the semi-finals.